 Using a 10 minute practice that combines breath and physical motion, targeting the muscles of the torso can do wonders in liberating the breath prior to singing.
 Then, moving into singing phrases out of context to implement the new breathing patterns and slowly decreasing the length of time you are taking to inhale between phrases until the body can do so in a liberated way has been a solid approach for the voices I’ve dealt with.

-If you are interested in exploring your breath more, set up a 30 minute consult and let’s talk about how to get your breath flowing more freely!
+If you are interested in exploring your breath more, schedule a 1-on-1 Singer Synergy Assessment and let’s dive in!